 I am opening up a pension for them both this month so will be writing about my experience of the process to help anyone else encouraged by this great savings tip.
 I’ll also be clarifying what the limits are for children if you are fortunate enough to be able to invest more than £1 a day.

-One thing I hope you take away from this is that with just a small contribution from an early age, a pension for your child could be the single best thing you ever do for them.
+One thing I hope you take away from this is that with just a small contribution from an early age, your children’s pensions could be the single best thing you ever do for them.
 Have a think about what you spend £1 on every day…

 Rob is the founder of Redstart, the financial education charity which I wrote about last year.
 He is also author of the book ‘Save Your Acorns’ which my girls love.
 I can highly recommend you watch his TEDx talk ‘If you leave your children one thing, make it this’…